letspixel/checkout-app/README.md

 6759649826438453 - Maestro
 ```

-### Enable Submit Button

-To enable the submit button user must fill every input correctly.
-Rules are:
+#### Inputs Validation

+If inputs are empty or invalid, they turn red once user leaves it, to indicate it must be filled correctly.
+While user is typing, input will not show if it is invalid, as user may still be changing the content.

-* **Credit Card Number:** Must be a sequence recognized by carrier, and Length and Luhn valid.
+* **Credit Card Number:** Must be a sequence recognized by carrier, length valid and Luhn valid.
 * **Name on Card:** Should be at least 5 chars long.
 * **Month and Year:** One of the options provided must be selected.
 * **CSC:** Security number on the back of the card.
 Should be 3 chars long.

+### Submit Button

+To enable the submit button user must fill every input correctly.
+If not, button will appear disabled and form submission won't be possible.

 ## Built With